cmars/ormesh/README.md

 ormesh helps you build a private mesh of hosts connected through Tor.

-Access your services running almost anywhere, from almost anywhere else.
+Access services running almost anywhere, from almost anywhere else.
-Without much hassle.

 Abstract away geography and network topologies.

-Built on the security and durability of Tor and the Tor network.

-## Secure

-Services may only be accessed from authenticated clients.
-Unauthenticated users cannot access, or even detect the existence of private services.
-An attacker would need to break Tor or obtain your secrets in order to access your services.

-## Resilient
+## Why?

-Being resistant to censorship also helps Tor traverse all kinds of networks between your nodes.
-Interconnect them with no SPoFs.
+Tor is capable of traversing all kinds of networks between services and the clients that would consume them.
+Tor has a resilient infrastructure with no single point of failure.

-# What ormesh is

-ormesh forwards ports like SSH, but eliminates the need to set up networking between the hosts.
-As long as the hosts can connect to Tor, they can connect to each other.

-ormesh is based on private hidden services with client authentication.
-This can be done with lots of configuration; all ormesh does is help automate the work of distributing authentication tokens and hidden service addresses.

-Simple devops principles, to make interconnecting services across networks easy, safe and fun.
+Tor hidden services can be deployed in a private, authenticated mode, which keeps services from being generally accessible over Tor.

+ormesh helps manage the Tor configuration and auth token exchange necessary to deploy a highly resilient, network-agnostic private backplane to connect infrastructure.

 ## What kind of services?

+Text-based protocols (email, messaging), sensors & actuators, home automation, and file synchronization are just some ideas to get you started.

-Services for individuals and small groups often require little bandwidth, and can be easily hosted in dense containers.
-With ormesh, they can be accessed without the hassle of setting up iptables, NAT, VPNs, TLS.
+In general, services that require little bandwidth or tolerate latency.
+With ormesh, they can be accessed without the hassle of setting up iptables, NAT port forwarding, VPNs, TLS, and without relying on central rendezvous servers.

 # What ormesh isn't